Photo by Yotam Ronen,Activestills

 ACRI also maintains Israel’s largest collection of civil and human rights materials, much of which can be accessed through this website.
 To inform the public and decision-makers of our activities and crucial human rights issues, ACRI regularly publishes online newsletters, reports, and position papers in Hebrew, Arabic, and English.

-Strategic International Advocacy
+Strategic Policy Advocacy